libreswitch/ops/docs/layer3_user_guide.md

 ops-as5712#
 ```
 ### VLAN Interfaces
 To achieve interVLAN routing, VLAN interfaces are created.
 VLAN interfaces are configured similar to physical interfaces.
 In addition to configuring IPv4 or IPv6 addresses, these interfaces are associated with a VLAN.
-The VLAN ID is part of the name of the vlan interface being configured.
+The VLAN ID is part of the name of the VLAN interface being configured.

 To configure a VLAN interface for VLAN ID 100: